-The second part of the APPA report that appears doubtful is the claim that 43% of dog owners and 27% of cat owners have an electronic tracking device for their pet.
+The second part of the APPA report that appears questionable is the claim that 43% of dog owners and 27% of cat owners have an electronic tracking device for their pet.
 This would mean that 38 million dogs and 24 million cats (totaling 62 million pets) have electronic trackers.
 (Both this and the insurance claim above are based on APPA stats showing about 90 million dogs and 94 million cats in the US.)

 However, we do have some good data on the $15 billion US pet supplies market.
 Pet supplies are divided into two categories: pet durables and pet medications.
 Pet durable goods are items not for immediate consumption and able to be kept for a period of time.
 Things like dog beds, leashes, collars, toys and all pet tech products, including electronic trackers.